 The public bus system Rhode Island Public Transit Authority (RIPTA) is the main way students without cars travel around the area.
-Bus No. 52 goes from the Smithfield campus to downtown Providence every 40 minutes.
-Other destinations include the Lincoln Mall, The Crossing at Smithfield, Providence T.F.
+Bus No. 52 goes from the Smithfield campus to downtown Providence regularly.
+Other major transportation hubs include Providence T.F.
 Green International Airport, the Amtrak and MBTA commuter rail station in Providence, and the bus terminal in Providence.

 Employment while at Bryant